 Global Endorsement Details

-The Global Endorsement is constructed around a categorical point system whereby students are required to obtain a minimum of 100 total points with a minimum amount in each of the following three categories:
+The Global Endorsement is constructed around a categorical point system.
+Students are required to obtain a minimum of 100 total points with a minimum amount in each of the following three categories:

 Courses are worth 15 points per section and a student must complete a minimum of 3 with a grade point of 2.5 or higher.
-NMC will have a combination of inherently global courses and an expanding number of courses which are global by section.
-They are listed on the website by course/instructor, i.e. ECO 201 Principals of Macroeconomics - Amjad Kahn.
-The year prior to listing, the course outcomes and syllabus will be reviewed for inclusion by a sub-set of faculty from the Curriculum Committee.
-We encourage faculty to use the resources available (UNC’s World View) to infuse a course with contemporary intercultural components.
+NMC has a combination of inherently global offerings which is listed on the Global Endorsement web site (nmc.edu/global-endorsement).
+In addition, each academic year there will be an expanding number of courses which are global by section.
+They will be listed on the website by course/instructor, i.e. ECO 201 - Macroeconomics - Kahn.
+The year prior to listing, the course outcomes and syllabus will be reviewed for inclusion by a sub-set of faculty members chosen from the Curriculum Committee.
+We encourage faculty to use the resources available (University of North Carolina - World View, Florida International University - Global Learning) to infuse a course with contemporary intercultural components.
 By offering this option, students who are pursuing an applied science degree will also have the ability to complete a globally relevant course, or courses in their field of study.
 For example, a student in Law Enforcement might choose the following courses to satisfy the academic category: PHL 121 Western Religions, PLS 132 Comparative Governments and ENG 112 English Composition – Sprenkle (a course that has been infused with a framework of globally pertinent content).

 Participation in 10 days or more of an overseas study abroad (50 points), completion of a minimum of 10 hours of domestic international service learning (10 points minimum, 30 points maximum), or completed research or creative project focusing on an international topic that involves personal interactions with individuals, artifacts or ideas from a culture outside of the US (30 points).